MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-notifications-developing.md

 The scope determines where the notification is broadcast in the client.
 There are two different scopes: *LocalScope* and *GlobalScope*.

-* A *LocalScope* notification appears in context of the user's current task, that is, on the page the user is currently working on. *LocalScope* is the default.
+* A *LocalScope* notification appears in context of the user's current task, that is, on the page, the user is currently working on. *LocalScope* is the default.

-* A *GlobalScope* notification is not directly related to the current task, and will appear regardless of which page the user is viewing.
+* A *GlobalScope* notification isn't directly related to the current task, and will appear regardless of which page the user is viewing.
   > [!NOTE]
   > *GlobalScope* is currently not supported.
 This will be implemented in a future release.